 Facial nerve pointers

-• The nerve lies 2 to 4 mm inferior to the tympanomastoid suture line.
-The most consistent intraoperative landmark is the superior aspect of the posterior belly
+• The facial nerve is located about 2 to 4 mm inferior to the tympanomastoid suture line, making the superior border of the posterior belly a consistent guide.

-2. Tendon of Posterior Belly of Digastric Muscle:
+3. Tendon of the Posterior Belly of the Digastric Muscle:

 Ivor Lewis Esophagectomy leak